JetBrains/jetCheck/README.md

 If executed, it fails like this:

     org.jetbrains.jetCheck.PropertyFalsified: Falsified on 0
-    Minimized in 1 stage, by trying 1 example
+    Shrunk in 1 stage, by trying 1 example

     To re-run the minimal failing case, run PropertyChecker.customized().rechecking("+/uO5x/L6LKECgEA")
         .forAll(...)
-    To re-run the test with all intermediate minimization steps, use `recheckingIteration(-112063344742606325L, 1)` instead for last iteration, or `withSeed(-112063344742606325L)` for all iterations
+    To re-run the test with all intermediate shrinking steps, use `recheckingIteration(-112063344742606325L, 1)` instead for last iteration, or `withSeed(-112063344742606325L)` for all iterations

 This means that for the property `i == 42`, *jetCheck* has found and printed a counter-example: it's `0`.
 Of course, you'll have more complex properties working with more complex data types and generators for them.
 When a property-based test fails, the usual strategy is to take the printed value and create a regression unit test based on it, which you can then debug and fix.